HEP-FCC/FCCeePhysicsPerformance/case-studies/BSM/LLP/DisplacedHNL/HNL_sample_creation/Readme.txt

 The resulting events will be stored in  HNL_ljj/Events/run_01/unweighted_events.lhe.gz file.

-Unzip it and give the path to HNL_pythia.cmnd file to generate the delphes root file.
+Unzip it (gunzip unweighted_events.lhe.gz) and give the path to HNL_pythia.cmnd file to generate the delphes root file.

 You also need to grab the latest official Delphes card and edm4hep tcl file:
 ```